 As the mortgage industry continues to evolve, mortgage loan originators must stay abreast of the topics most pertinent to their everyday business.
 Examining Industry Issues in Today's Mortgage Market provides a review of relevant issues facing mortgage loan originators today, specifically those outlined by NMLS as required topics for continuing education.
 Students will examine provisions of the Real Estate Settlement Procedures Act, the Truth-in-Lending Act, and the TILA-RESPA Integrated Disclosure Rule, specifically rules for filling out the Loan Estimate and Closing Disclosure for both a fixed-rate and an adjustable-rate mortgage transaction.
 In addition, students will take a look at the new Uniform Residential Loan Application and provisions of the law related to money laundering in the mortgage industry.
 This course is NMLS-approved for seven hours of core continuing education required for mortgage loan originators, as specified by the S.A.F.E.
 Mortgage Licensing Act.
 Annual S.A.F.E.
 Act continuing education requirements include three hours of federal law, two hours of ethics, two hours of nontraditional mortgage lending, and one hour of elective education, for a total of eight hours.

-Our NMLS-approved North Carolina mortgage Late CE course satisfies your ongoing requirements for mortgage loan originator licensure.
-North Carolina Late CE is required if you did not take your continuing education on time.
-Take your Late CE today to make-up your North Carolina MLO continuing education.
+Our NMLS-approved mortgage Florida Late CE course satisfies your ongoing requirements for mortgage loan originator licensure.
+Florida Late CE is required if you did not take your continuing education on time.
+Take your Late CE today to make-up your Florida MLO continuing education.

-The content for this course is the same as course ID 7450 and is intended to satisfy CE requirements for 2018 or the last year a mortgage loan originator held an active license.
-Mortgage loan originators who take this Late CE course are prohibited from taking course ID 7450 in 2019.
-This course will focus on the laws and rules that regulate mortgage loan originators doing business in North Carolina.
-In Module 1, students will examine the authority of the North Carolina Office of the Commissioner of Banks and important definitions under the law.
-Students will also review required conduct for mortgage licensees, as well as provisions of the law related to fees and charges.
-In Module 2, students will review prohibited practices for licensees under the North Carolina S.A.F.E.
-Act.
-Students will also take a look at the Residential Mortgage Fraud Act and disciplinary action which may be taken when a licensee violates the law.
-This course satisfies the one-hour North Carolina-specific continuing education requirement for loan originators, as specified by North Carolina law.
-In addition to one hour of North Carolina-specific education, annual S.A.F.E.
+The content for this course is the same as course ID 7489 and is intended to satisfy CE requirements for 2018 or the last year a mortgage loan originator held an active license.
+Mortgage loan originators who take this Late CE course are prohibited from taking course ID 7489 in 2019.
+This course will focus on the laws and rules that regulate mortgage loan originators doing business in Florida.
+The topics included in the course are presented according to those outlined by the state as subjects that must be included in order to satisfy the continuing education requirements for mortgage loan originators.
+In Module 1, students will examine important definitions under the law, as well as licensing requirements for Florida mortgage professionals.
+In Module 2, students will review required and prohibited conduct for licensees and disciplinary action which may be taken when a licensee violates the law.
+This course satisfies the one-hour Florida-specific continuing education requirement for loan originators, as specified by Florida law.
+In addition to one hour of Florida-specific education, annual S.A.F.E.
 Act continuing education requirements include three hours of federal law, two hours of ethics, and two hours of nontraditional mortgage lending.